base32-llc/typescript-boilerplate/README.md

 ## Setup

-1. Install the dependencies
+- Install the dependencies

 `yarn`

-2. Build the typescript

-`yarn build`

-3. Start the project
+- Start the project.
+Typescript will be compiled automatically.

 `yarn start`

 You can now lint your project with `yarn lint` or `yarn lint-fix`